Skip to main content

 Cost-wise, bone china is almost always more expensive than porcelain or any other ceramic.
 Basically, the more bone ash a piece of ceramic contains, the more expensive it will be due to the manufacturing process.
 While bone china is certainly more posh, it’s also more dainty and less durable than porcelain.

 So, the better buy depends completely on what you plan to use the pieces for.
-If you’ll be handling them often, porcelain might be the better pick.
+If you’ll be handling them and eating with them often, porcelain might be the better pick.
 But if they’re more for display in your china cabinet, then a dazzling piece of bone china could be for you.

 Knowing the tips and tricks for identifying these materials will not only help you to differentiate between their unique styles, but will also enable you to take better care of your dishware.
 No matter what kind of ceramic dishes you have, you should break them out of their storage place and use them once in a while.
 Sure, they may be family heirlooms, but what good are fancy dishes if you never show them off?